 As the parish began to rapidly grow there was a need to construct an Education wing for the increasing number of children in our Religious Education Program.
 On September 17, 1995 Bishop Reiss dedicated this new wing which houses not just our Religious Education program but also our Preschool and all the other parish activities.

-On July 1, 2013, Msgr.
-Gregory D. Vaughan became the twenty-sixth pastor of the Church of St. Catharine.
+From July 2013 through March 2019, Msgr.
+Gregory D. Vaughan served as the twenty-sixth pastor of the Church of St. Catharine.

 Over the years our parish has grown not only in population but in our Christian faith and commitment to Jesus Christ.
 We worship together, we serve the needs of the less fortunate and we form a vibrant community.
 We try to express our faith community in the words of the prophet Micah.
 “This is what God asks of you: only this, to act justly, to love tenderly, and to walk humbly with your God.”
 (Micah 6:8)